boots-edu/textbook/source/text/10-webz-advanced/dialogs.md

 	}
 ```

-Here we have added a popup to ask the user if they are sure before adding the item, and then only adding it if they click the “Yes” button.
+Here we have added a popup to ask the user if they are sure before adding the item, and then only adding it if they click the "Yes" button.
 We subscribe to the EventSubject returned by the popup method to see when the window closes and which button was pressed.

 > Note: We moved all of the code inside the anonymous function so that it will only be called after the dialog is closed.